17. Structural Pattern Matching

 Without match

-the Python code would like similar to the following code:
+the Python code would be similar to the following code:

 def greeting(language):